solnic/rom-session/README.md

 Examples
 --------

-Project does not have a public api currently.
+Project does not have a stable public API currently.

 Credits
 -------